Public Administration AMP

 PA 6991Internship3 or 6

-An approved sequence of elective courses which may include up to twelve credits of course work from approved disciplines related to public administration12
+An approved sequence of elective courses which may include up to 12 credits of course work from approved disciplines related to public administration12

-The Capstone is designed to provide M.P.A. students with a summative experience that ties learning competencies to evidence drawn from their course of study.
+The Public Administration Capstone is designed to provide MPA students with a summative experience that ties learning competencies to evidence drawn from their course of study.
 This is done through the development of a professional portfolio.
-This course is required for all M.P.A. students as it also incorporates the spirit of the Comprehensive Exam within the curriculum.
-Students in their final spring semester of the program are eligible to take this.
-This course counts as the “comprehensive exam” for the M.P.A. at UVM.
+This course counts as the “comprehensive exam” for the MPA.

 Comprehensive Examination

-The Comprehensive Examination requirement is met when a student completes the Capstone during their final spring semester.
-The Capstone is designed to provide M.P.A. students with a summative experience that ties learning competencies to evidence drawn from their course of study.
+The Comprehensive Examination requirement is met when a student completes the Public Administration Capstone.
+The Public Administration Capstone is designed to provide MPA students with a summative experience that ties learning competencies to evidence drawn from their course of study.

 Requirements for Advancement to Candidacy for the Degree of Master of Public Administration

-Thirty six (36) academic credits are needed (12 courses) to earn an M.P.A. degree.
-These eight courses are required core courses:
+36 academic credits are needed (12 courses) to earn an M.P.A. including the following eight core courses:

-Students, with guidance from their advisor, select additional courses within the M.P.A. program or other academic units at the University of Vermont to round out their academic experience.
-While the M.P.A.
-Program at UVM does not offer explicit specializations, a student may pursue courses with a common thread or focus and can tailor their course selections to work toward that focus.
-Students may also choose to pursue a Certificate of Graduate Studies as an additional credential to fulfill elective requirements.
+With guidance from their advisor, students select additional courses within the MPA program or other academic units at UVM to complete their course of study.
+The UVM MPA does not offer explicit specializations; however, students may pursue courses with a common thread or focus and can tailor their elective coursework to explore their interest.
+Students may also choose to pursue a Certificate of Graduate Studies as an additional credential to fulfill elective requirements